davekilian/davekilian.github.com/_posts/2023-10-12-consensus.markdown

 Let's talk about reliability for a second.
 Think about the device you're using to read this guide; have you ever had weird little problems with it?
 Freezes, or crashing apps, weird glitches, system-wide slowdowns, overheating, weird network disconnects, blue screens, anything like that?
 Most likely these things have happened to you, even if they don't happen often enough to be a major disruption day to day.

 But now imagine you were using not just one device, but a thousand of them.
 Or maybe you’re a cloud provider, running hundreds of thousands of these things across the world, connected by thousands of miles of network cables.
 How often do you think you'd be dealing with these kinds of little problems?
 Heck, you'd probably never be able to fully rid yourself of them, no matter how hard you tried!
 Rare problems, multiplied by thousands of machines, or millions of requests per minute, become common.
 Somewhere in your system, you will have machines overheating, crashing, getting disconnected from the network, losing power randomly, and so on.
-With so many machines, you can't fix these problems and make them stay fixed; so, your code has to accept that the servers and networks it runs on don’t always behave the way they’re supposed to &mdash; your software has to work even if the underlying OS and hardware don’t!
+With so many machines, you can't fix these problems and make them stay fixed; so, your code has to accept that the servers and networks it runs on don’t always behave the way they’re supposed to.
+Your software has to work even if the underlying OS and hardware don’t!
 These little problems are called **faults**, and software that works despite faults is said to be **fault-tolerant**.

 The hard thing about designing consensus algorithms that can be deployed in practical, real-world settings is making them fault-tolerant.
 They have to provide perfect, exact guarantees, but run on an imperfect platform that routinely fails to provide its stated guarantees.

 ## Use Cases

-So far we have a vague idea of what consensus is and what it does for us.
-Let's get more concrete.
-Here are some situations people commonly deploy consensus algorithms:
+To get more concrete, it might be helpful to see a few situations where people deploy consensus algorithms:

 ### Example 1: Key-Value Store